-Budgeted cost: £ 9,638
+Budgeted cost: £ 13,434

-Activity Evidence that supports this Challenge ---------- ----------------------------- ----------- approach number(s) addressed Whole staff training on metacognition approaches with the aim of developing our school ethos and improving understanding of how metacognition helps learners increase their awareness of how they are learning.
-Evidence suggests the use of metacognitive strategies' - which get pupils to think about their own learning - can be worth the equivalent of an additional +7 months' progress when used well.
-Explicit instruction in cognitive and metacognitive strategies across the curriculum through a series of steps can improve pupils' learning.
-Metacognition and Self-regulated learning Toolkit Strand Education Endowment Foundation EEF 1,3,4,5,6 Supporting pupil's ability to recognise and express emotions through activities with active forms of learning, such as: role-play, discussion and small group work Evidence suggests that good self-awareness is associated with reduced difficulties in social functioning and fewer externalising problems.
-EEF Social and Emotional Learning 1,3,4,5,6 Supporting pupil outcomes through enrichment activities and life skill strategies There is evidence to show that Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum and can build wider benefits such as more positive attitudes to learning and increased well-being.
+Activity Evidence that supports this approach Challenge number(s) addressed Staff training on Mental Health First Aid Effective SEL can lead to learning gains of +4 months over the course of a year.
+1,3,4,5,6 Supporting pupils' social, emotional, and behavioural needs Improving Social and Emotional Learning in Primary Schools Supporting pupil's ability to recognise and express emotions through activities with active forms of learning, such as: role-play, discussion and small group work Evidence suggests that good self-awareness is associated with reduced difficulties in social functioning and fewer externalising problems.
+EEF_Social_and_Emotional_Learning 1,3,4,5,6 Supporting pupil outcomes through enrichment activities and life skill strategies There is evidence to show that Arts and team building participation approaches can have a positive impact on academic outcomes in other areas of the curriculum and can build wider benefits such as more positive attitudes to learning and increased well-being.
 5,6 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £40,540
+Total budgeted cost: £49,436